kcmaxwell/shuffle-numbers/README.md

 # shuffle-numbers
-Shuffles an array of numbers into a random order
+Shuffles an array of numbers into a random order.
+The array is length n, and contains the values 1 to n, once each.

+Time complexity: O(n).
+Creating the array is a O(n) operation, and the loop to shuffle the array runs n times.

+Space complexity: O(n).
+An array of length n is created, and shuffled in place.

 ## Requirements
 This program requires Node.js to be run.